amirgabrieli/aqua-operator/docs/DeployOpenShiftOperator.md

       repository: "server"
       tag: "<<IMAGE TAG>>"
       pullPolicy: Always
-  enforcer:                                 # Optional: If defined, the Operator will create the default Enforcer
+  enforcer:                                 # Optional: If defined, the Operator will create the default Aqua Enforcer
     enforcerMode: false                     # Defines whether the default Enforcer will work in "Enforce" (true) or "Audit Only" (false) mode
-  kubeEnforcer:                             # Optional: If defined, the Operator will create KubeEnforcer
+  kubeEnforcer:                             # Optional: If defined, the Operator will create a KubeEnforcer
     registry: "registry.aquasec.com"
     tag: "<<IMAGE TAG>>"
   route: true                               # Optional: If defined and set to true, the Operator will create a Route to enable access to the console